-Prior to the 90% design milestone for each construction package (CP) within the Project Section, the Contractor will retain a paleontological resources specialist (PRS) responsible for
+Prior to the 90% design milestone for each construction package1 (CP) within the Project Section, the Contractor will retain a Paleontological Resources Specialist (PRS) responsible for

-- reviewing the final design for the CP, and - developing a detailed Paleontological Resources Monitoring and Mitigation Plan (PRMMP) for the CP.
-The PRS will be responsible for implementing the PRMMP, including delivery of WEAP Training, and evaluation and treatment of finds, if any, per the PRMMP and for each CP.
-A Supervising Paleontologist, who is also a PRS, will be retained and act as Lead Paleontologist for the CP if there are multiple PRS' retained for a single CP.
+- reviewing the final design for the CP, - developing a detailed Paleontological Resources Monitoring and Mitigation Plan (PRMMP) for the CP, and - the PRS will be responsible for implementing the PRMMP, including development and delivery of WEAP Training, supervision of Paleontological Resource Monitors (PRMs), evaluation and treatment of finds, if any, and preparation of a final paleontological mitigation report, per the PRMMP and for each CP.

 Retention of PRS staff will occur in a timely manner, in advance of the 90% design milestone for each CP, such that the PRS is on board and can review the 90% design submittal without delay when it becomes available.
-If feasible, the same PRS will be responsible for all CPs within the Project Section.
-However, if efficiency dictates, separate qualified PRSs may be retained for the various Project Section CPs.
-Should a CP retain more than one PRS, a supervising paleontologist will be identified.
+If feasible, the same PRS will be responsible for all CPs within a given Project Section.

-All PRS staff will meet or exceed the qualifications for a Principal Paleontologist as defined in the California Department of Transportation's (Caltrans') current Standard Environmental Reference, Chapter 8 (Caltrans 2014).
+All PRS staff will meet or exceed the qualifications for a Principal Paleontologist as defined in the California Department of Transportation's current Standard Environmental Reference, Chapter 8 (Caltrans 2014).
 Appointment of PRS staff will be subject to review and approval by the Authority.